Deli Arepa Food

 Planning a Visit

 Deli Arepa Food is at Sarmiento 24 in Godoy Cruz, M5504, Mendoza Province.
 The address is walkable from the centre of Godoy Cruz and reachable by bus or taxi from Mendoza city without significant transit time.
-Because no website or booking contact appears in the public record, the practical approach is to visit in person during standard lunch or early dinner hours.
+The practical approach is to visit in person during standard lunch or early dinner hours.
 Spots of this format in Argentine cities typically operate through peak midday trade.
-Pricing for arepa-format restaurants across the region runs well below the wine-estate lunch tier, making it accessible across most travel budgets.
+At about US$15 per person, it sits in a modest price tier.
 For those spending time across the province and looking for higher-end comparisons, the editorial context is wider: properties like La Table de House of Jasmines in La Merced Chica or the culinary programming at Las Balsas Restaurant in Villa La Angostura represent the opposite end of the Argentine dining register.

 How It Stacks Up